 As of February 8, 2017, we entered into two agreements with Black Forest, an Equity Purchase Agreement (the "EPA") and a Registration Rights Agreement (the "RRA").
-The two agreements were filed as exhibits to the Registrant's Current Report on Form 8-K dated February 8, 2017, and this Registration Statement is being filed in order for us to fulfill our obligations under the RRA.
+The two agreements were filed as exhibits to the Registrant's Current Report on Form 8-K dated February 8, 2017, and this Registration Statement was filed in order for us to fulfill our obligations under the RRA.
 The following summary is qualified in its entirety by reference to such exhibits to our Form 8-K. On August 24, 2017, the Company issued its first and, to date, only "put notice" to Black Forest and delivered Black Forest 264,085 shares of common stock in exchange for \$30,000.
-On October 23, 2017, we were advised that our stock has been moved from the OTCQB to the OTCPink marketplace.
-We may not utilize the EPA facility during the time quoted on the OTCPink.
-The Company does not believe the change in OTC Market tiers will have any material positive or negative impact on Company operations.
-If, the Company determines that there is incremental value in being listed on the OTCQB, it is possible that another tier change could occur in the future.
-Accordingly, future utilization of the EPA is uncertain.

 We intend to rely on the sale of stock in private placements, and the issuance of more debt, to fund our operations.
 If we are unable to raise cash through the sale of our stock, we may be required to severely restrict our operations.
-The Company has received several tranches of capital from a friendly institutional investor, who has made a verbal commitment to continue to fund ongoing operations, as well as the development and launch of new products and intellectual property for Nightfood and MJ Munchies.
+The Company has received several tranches of capital from a friendly institutional investor, who has been our primary source of capital for the last 17 months.
+We expect this investor to continue to fund ongoing operations, as well as the development and launch of new products and intellectual property for Nightfood and MJ Munchies.

 Effective May 6, 2015, the Company entered into a consulting agreement with Sean Folkson.
 The agreement was retroactive to January 1st, 2015.
 In exchange for services provided to the Company by Folkson, the Company agreed to pay Folkson \$6,000 monthly.
 This compensation expense started accruing on January 1, 2015.
 On June 6, 2018, The Company and Folkson agreed to an extension of the agreement, which would run from July 1, 2018 through June 30, 2019.
 The monthly compensation remained at \$6,000 in monthly consulting fees.
 This new Agreement also contained additional compensation in the form of bonuses which will be earned by Folkson when the Company reports its first quarter with revenues in excess of \$1,000,000.
 Folkson will earn an additional bonus when the Company reports its first quarter with revenues in excess of \$3,000,000.
-Upon the filing of the first quarter with revenues in excess of \$1,000,000, Folkson shall earn 1,000,000 warrants with a strike price of \$.50.
-Upon the filing of the first quarter with revenues in excess of \$3,000,000, Folkson shall earn 3,000,000 warrants with a strike price of \$.50.
+Upon the filing of the first quarter with revenues in excess of \$3,000,000, Folkson shall earn 1,000,000 warrants with a strike price of \$.50.

-On October 12, 2018, Folkson opted to exercise 400,000 common stock warrants at a strike price of \$.30 per share.
-To exercise these warrants, Folkson used \$120,000 in accrued NightFood consulting fees.
+On October 12, 2018, Folkson opted to purchase 400,000 shares of common stock at \$.30 per share, by exercising warrants.
+To make this purchase, Folkson used \$120,000 in accrued NightFood consulting fees.